geru-br/grafana-celery-client/README.md

 ```

 The metric itself can be renamed in the __metric__ argument.
-If no metric name is provided, it will be set to 'duration' byt default.
+If no metric name is provided, it will be set to 'duration' by default.
 Tags are optional but useful for metric data grouping measurements from different functions.